Masaku12/alx-low_level_programming/README.md

-This repository contains solutions to problems on C programming language
+This repository contains solutions to problems on C programming language for ALX Holberton.